Header Image 1

 Baseline:

-Prior to the children starting, EYFS staff conduct home visits, and communicate with previous settings, to gain a holistic view of each child and their abilities.
+Prior to the children starting, EYFS staff conduct home visits, and communicate with previous settings, where appropriate, to gain a holistic view of each child and their abilities.
 During the first few weeks in Reception, staff use observations and conversations, as well as the DfE Reception Baseline Assessment (RBA) outcomes, to deepen this knowledge.
 The RBA identifies each individual’s starting points in Mathematics, Literacy and Communication and Language.

 Ongoing Observations: